-You can experiment with MPMSTAT to learn more about how MP/M-86 operates.
-Invoke a process that requires console I/O, such as DIR for a directory listing.
-Detach the process from the console using the ÎD.
-Run MPMSTAT to see where your process is stored.
-Re-attach the process to the console using ÎD again.
+You can experiment with MPMSTAT to learn more about how MP/M II operates.
+Invoke a program that requires console I/O, such as DIR for a directory listing.
+Detach the program from the console using the ^D. Run MPMSTAT to see where your program is stored.
+Re-attach the program to the console using ^D again.
 Run MPMSTAT again.